MyPureCloud/genesys-cloud-webrtc-sdk/doc/softphone.md

  Params:
  * `params: IStartSoftphoneSessionParams` - Required: Contains the peers to start the session with.
 See interfaces below for more details regarding `IStartSoftphoneSessionParams`

+ Returns: a promise with an object containing the `id` and `selfUri` for the conversation.

 ### Interfaces

 #### `IStartSoftphoneSessionParams`